2 min read

 Anyone retiring after 6th April 2016 typically needs 35 qualifying years of NICs to receive a full 'new State Pension' (NB this may be higher if your NIC record began before April 2016).
 Any gaps in your NIC record may mean that you do not receive the full pension.

 Normally you can only fill in gaps from the previous six years.
-However, the Government are currently allowing a temporary extension to this which enables taxpayers to fill in any gaps in their NIC record dating back to April 2006.
+However, there is currently a temporary extension to this which enables taxpayers to fill in any gaps in their NIC record dating back to April 2006.

 The original deadline for doing this was 31st July 2023 but it has been extended by nearly two years, to 5th April 2025, giving you more time to properly consider whether paying voluntary NICs is right for you and means nobody needs to miss out on the possibility of boosting their State Pension entitlements.